Retirement Systems: General Description

 For purposes of Federal Employees’ Group Life Insurance program coverage levels and the government contribution toward the cost of Basic coverage, a phased retiree is deemed to be receiving the full-time pay of the position.
 Similarly, eligibility for the Federal Employees Health Benefits program is unchanged and the government continues to pay its full share of FEHB premiums (even though part-time workers in general receive only a prorated share).
-Further, phased retirees can continue to pay their share of premiums from pretax salary and phased retirement counts toward the requirement to be covered under FEHB prior to retirement in order to continue coverage as a retiree.
+Further, phased retirees can continue to pay their share of premiums from pretax salary.

 As with standard retirement, an individual cannot receive both a phased retirement annuity and injury compensation benefits (apart from schedule awards) at the same time, as described in Chapter 5, Section 5.

 Standard leave accrual rules for part-time employees apply to phased retirees; accrual is prorated based on hours in pay status.
-An employee does not receive a lump-sum payment for annual leave upon entering phased retirement but rather maintains his or her annual leave balance.
-A lump-sum annual leave payment will be made at full retirement.
+An employee does not receive a lump-sum payment for unused annual leave upon entering phased retirement but rather maintains his or her annual leave balance.
+A lump-sum payment for unused annual leave will be made at full retirement.

 Normal rules for premium pay such as holiday pay that apply to part-time employment also apply, as do the policies for overtime pay.
 Official travel during periods the employee is otherwise scheduled to work counts as hours of work, and a phased retiree is eligible to earn compensatory time off for official travel occurring on personal time under standard policies.
 A phased retiree further may earn and use compensatory time off for religious purposes under the normal rules.